GeminiLn/EarningsCall_Dataset/README.md

 In the processed text transcript, each line is a sentence of CEO, ordered by time.

 For the segmented audio recordings, they are named as "Speaker_Paragraph_Sentence".
 Since in our Iterative Forced Alignment (IFA) processing, the whole audio recording is firstly segmented on paragraph level, then the sentence level.
-The order of segmented audio recordings as from "Speaker_1_1", "Speaker_1_2", "Speaker_1_m<sub>1" to "Speaker_n_m<sub>n", where m<sub>x represents the number of sentences of paragraph x, and n represents the number of paragraphs.
+The order of segmented audio recordings as from "Speaker_1_1", "Speaker_1_2", "Speaker_1_m<sub>1</sub>" to "Speaker_n_m<sub>n</sub>", where m<sub>x</sub> represents the number of sentences of paragraph x, and n represents the number of paragraphs.

 Each line in the text file corresponds to an audio file.
 And the total number of lines in a text file is the same as the total number of audio files for the same earnings conference call.